GusBeare/Simple.CRUD/README.md

     const RESULTS_CONTAINER = "results_display";    // the container where success/fail messages are shown from the server

 I am not sure if this prototype is useful or not but it was fun building it.
+CREATE, READ and UPDATE are working but I still need to implement DELETE.

 Future considerations: